You can create a simple monthly budget and start crushing your debt with these free budget sheets.

 Once you have all your categories highlighted and add them up so you begin to create a monthly budget and can plug them into your free budget printable.
 Here are the steps you take, in this order.

 Start with your income.
 This is all you have and all you can spend during the month.
 You can’t spend more than you have and be successful.
-This goes into the top on Every dollar and on the printable.
+This goes into the top on Every dollar and the bottom on the budget printable.

 Failing to Plan is Planning to Fail

 Your top 4 categories after tithe and savings, are Housing, transportation, utilities, and food.
 All the rest are things that are not priorities.
 They may be things you think you need but you will need to increase your income to pay for them.

 Continue to go through the list, but you should use all your income to the penny.
 Your goal is to end up at zero.
 This way you enter an amount into each category that you need.
-You can cross out the others or delete them from Everydollar.com
+You can cross out the others on the budget sheet or delete them from Everydollar.com

 Start with printing off this printable and having your bank statements.